CH-YYK/MPCNN-sentence-similarity/README.md

 # MPCNN-sentence-similarity

-README is on the way.
+Dataset is too large to upload to Github.
+Since datasets used are public and open-source, I will only leave the names here.

 This project is based on paper [**Multi-Perspective Sentence Similarity Modeling with Convolutional Neural Networks**](http://ttic.uchicago.edu/~kgimpel/papers/he+etal.emnlp15.pdf).

 ### Information